SLAC/grail/README.md

   - All - A standard set of applications for a new Mac
   - Developer - An enhanced set of applications for common development uses
   - Drupal - An all encompassing platform, designed to get the Drupal development Neophyte to the point of writing code and site-building

+## Runtime
+On a 2011 MacMini (Intel i5 dual-core) with 8GB of memory and a solid state drive, sitting on the fastest internet there is, this took 45 minutes to complete.
+Your millage may vary.

+## Usage
 To utilize the package open a terminal app:

 Click Finder -> in the Location bar at the top of your screen, click go -> click Applications -> Utilities -> Terminal